pytorch-labs/segment-anything-fast/README.md

 This work is based on a fork of https://github.com/facebookresearch/segment-anything

-## Dependencies
+## Installation

+Step 1

-Latest PyTorch nightly
+Get latest PyTorch nightly

 For example: